-Depending on your choice, you will either need to create one default Level Scheme or multiple Level Schemes by following the Level Schemes guide.
+Depending on your choice, you will need to create one default Level Scheme or multiple Level Schemes by following the Level Schemes guide.

 Step 3: Create Restriction Schemes

-Similar to level schemes above, depending on your choice, you will need to create either one default Restriction Scheme or multiple Restriction Schemes.
-You can do this by following the Restriction Schemes guide.
+Similar to the level schemes above, depending on your choice, you will need to create either one default Restriction Scheme or multiple Restriction Schemes.
+You can do this by following the Restriction Schemes (C) guide.

 Step 4: Apply Levels and Restriction Schemes

-After setting up your Level Schemes and Restriction Schemes the next step is to apply these to your Confluence instance by using the Scope settings.
+After setting up your Level Schemes and Restriction Schemes, the next step is to apply these to your Confluence instance by using the Scope settings.

-Scope allows you to choose how levels and restrictions are applied across your Confluence instance and this is where you can choose to apply them globally or at an individual space level.
+Scope allows you to choose how levels and restrictions are applied across your Confluence instance, and this is where you can choose to apply them globally or at an individual space level.

 The diagram below shows how Schemes can be managed at an individual space level for the Marketing and HR team.